Chansey Paech

 Chanston James "Chansey" Paech (/ˈtʃænzi peɪk/, CHAN-zee-_-PAYK; born 1987) is an Australian politician.
-He is a Labor Party member of the Northern Territory Legislative Assembly since 2016, representing the electorate of Namatjira until 2020 and Electoral division of Gwoja thereafter.
+He is a Labor Party member of the Northern Territory Legislative Assembly since 2016, representing the electorate of Namatjira until 2020 and Gwoja thereafter.
 He is of Arrente, Arabana and Gurindji descent.

-Early years and background
+Early life and education

-Paech was born in Alice Springs.
-His mother is of Arrernte, Arabana and Gurindji descent, First Nations groups from within the Interior of the Australian continent.
-His father, South Australian born of German heritage whose family connections are traced back to the settling of the Adelaide Hills namely the region of Hahndorf.
+Chanston James Paech was born in 1987 in Alice Springs, in the Northern Territory of Australia.
+His mother is Aboriginal, of the Arrernte and Gurindji peoples, and his father of German descent.

-He is the great-great grandson of Central Australian pioneer Topsy Smith and the great-great nephew of legendary bushman Walter Smith.
-Paech is the only openly gay male MP in the NT Legislative Assembly and before entering politics, he was a prominent LGBT rights activist.
+He is the great-great-grandson of Central Australian pioneer, Topsy Smith, and the great-great nephew of bushman Walter Smith.
+Paech is the only openly gay male MP in the NT Legislative Assembly, and before entering politics, he was a prominent LGBT rights activist.

-Paech was educated in Alice Springs, Northern Territory and participated in many youth programs including the inaugural National Indigenous Youth Parliament.
-He went on to study at Charles Darwin University in the fields of Land Management, Conservation and Horticulture.
+Paech was educated in Alice Springs and participated in many youth programs, including the inaugural National Indigenous Youth Parliament.
+He went on to study at Charles Darwin University in the fields of environmental and land management, conservation, and horticulture.

+Early career

 Paech was elected to the Alice Springs Town Council in 2012.

-Paech has condemned the Northern Territory Emergency Response (NTER) or commonly known as the Intervention and Stronger Futures and has condemned race-based policy.